COVID-19 protein subunit vaccine

 Acetaminophen (e.g. Tylenol®) or ibuprofen (e.g. Advil®) can be taken for fever or soreness.
 ASA (e.g. Aspirin®) should not be given to anyone under 18 years of age due to the risk of Reye syndrome.

 It is important to stay in the clinic for 15 minutes after getting any vaccine.
 There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
-This happens in less than 1 in a million people who get the vaccine.
+This happens in less than one in a million people who get the vaccine.
 Symptoms may include hives, difficulty breathing or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or your local emergency number.

 Always report serious or unexpected reactions to your health care provider.